Small Carrot Cake Recipe

 Store unfrosted carrot cake at room temperature in an airtight storage container for up to 3 days.

-Store frosted carrot cake in an airtight storage container in the refrigerator for up to 1 week.
+If frosted, store in the refrigerator for up to 1 week.
 Let the cake sit at room temperature for 15-30 minutes before serving.

 Can you freeze carrot cake?